logux/docs/3-concepts/1-node.md

 </details>

 Node ID uses user ID, client ID, and random string by [Nano ID] to be unique.
-Node ID contains few blocks separated by `:`.

 In `server:iSiqWU5J`:

 1. `server` is the user ID.
-Only servers can have this user ID.
+Only servers can uses this user ID.
 2. `iSiqWU5J` is random string by Nano ID.

 In `380:Uf_pPwE4:6K7iYdJH`: